robb0wen/synthwave-vscode/README.md

 ## Compatibility
 This theme is **very much a work in progress**.
 I primarily develop in HTML & CSS, JS, React and Elixir so, whilst those language sets should look pretty good, there will likely be issues for other languages.
 I'll work on adding more support as I go.
 If you find anything glaringly wrong, raise an issue and I'll try to fix it as soon as I can.

+## Contributing
+I'm really happy to consider any contributions to this theme.
+Before you make any changes, [please read the contribution guide](https://github.com/robb0wen/synthwave-vscode/blob/master/CONTRIBUTING.md).

 ## Thanks
 Lastly, I couldn't have made this if it weren't for the fantastic work of [Sarah Drasner](https://twitter.com/sarah_edo).
 Her [tutorial on theming for CSS tricks](https://css-tricks.com/creating-a-vs-code-theme/) was a huge help in developing this 🙏